 - Collectors.
 There is significant interest in digital revivals of the period investigated.
 The THP series identifies these fonts and their histories.

 - General Public.
 Gift-worthy “coffee-table picture books” for font fanciers.

-- Volumes are organized first by chronological period; for example, Volume 1: Quintessential Victorian Faces.
+Volumes of about 50 pages are organized primarily by chronological period; for example, Volume 1: Quintessential Victorian Faces.
 In cases of less “dated” fonts, by style: scripts, stylized romans, etc.